 Relieving acute flare-ups of gout

-Nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs) are often effective in relieving pain and swelling in the joint.
+Nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) are often effective in relieving pain and swelling in the joint.
 Sometimes additional pain relievers (analgesics) are needed to control pain.